 On the other hand, if your case was rejected, you can usually fix the problem and resubmit your case.
 “Case Rejected” means that you made an error in your application.
 USCIS will tell you specifically what was wrong with your application if it rejects your case.
 You can usually correct the problem and refile your application on your own.

 If you USCIS denies your fiancé visa, it will be quite difficult for you to address this issue on your own.
 Many people who face denial need legal help to appeal their case or find another immigration option.
-If you have questions about your case, you can get them answered by independent attorneys for $24/month with our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Case Denied” for My Fiancé Visa Case?